goods-and-services/Voting-For-G-S/README.md

 Exmaple Command

 ```
 # Note that this command will wait for the next epoch transition, which may be up to 24 hours in the future.
+Consider running the command in a Screen session or Tmux window.
 celocli election:activate --from $CELO_VALIDATOR_VOTE_SIGNER_ADDRESS --wait
 ```